 - Reserve a place for discussion.
 Each section of your paper should end up with a question or reason for another discussion.
 Keep your readers constantly engaged with the content;

 - Ensure 100% credibility of your content and opt for trustworthy and reputable sources when generating necessary data.

 Here is the list of common mistakes to avoid:

 - Avoid getting lost.
 A case study brings tons of different information related to reasons and causes.
 Students sometimes fail to narrow themselves down and stick to the core idea;

 - Use credible sources only.
-Apart from making your paper believable, you need to ensure 100% credibility of information provided.
+Apart from making your paper believable, you need to ensure 100% credibility of the information provided.
 Focus on proper evidence and argumentation;